stavyadatta/MessengerBot/README.md

 # MessengerBot
 This is COVID-19 Chatbot hosted on Facebook Messenger.
-The bot will provide information on all the COVID Updates along with the number of recovered, cases and deaths.
+The bot will provide information on all the COVID updates along with the number of recovered, infected and deaths.

 The functional Requirements are as follows
 * Users should get all the information about the number of cases on the bot, active cases, total cases, recovered cases.